ludwig-ai/ludwig-docs/docs/configuration/trainer.md

     training set, when your training set is large, can be a huge computational cost.
 Turning off training set evaluation will lead to significant gains in training throughput and efficiency.

+Users training on GPUs can often increase training throughput by increasing the `batch_size` so that more examples are computed every training step.
+Set `batch_size` to `auto` to use the largest batch size that can fit in memory.

 # Trainer parameters